It is important to read these regulations and bear them in mind during the party. Accessing the site implies that you know and accept them.

 The “Activities and Competitions” area is excluded from this restriction.

 Anybody who wins any material prize (i.e. not in cash) you must be present at the prize-giving ceremony in order to collect it.
 If you are unable to attend the prize-giving ceremony you can delegate the collection of the prize to a third party.
 Said person must provide a photocopy of the winner’s DNI (National Identification Document) and your own DNI (National Identification Document) and a duly drafted and signed authorisation from the winner which states both DNIs (National Identification Documents).
 Under no circumstances can the material prize be sent by courier.

 If these requirements are not met the prize will pass into the Organisation’s assets for all purposes.

-The cash prizes shall be subject to the corresponding stoppages and shall be paid by bank transfer before the end of the year.
+The cash prizes shall be subject to the relevant tax withholdings and will be understood included indirect taxes that will be applicable, if it exists.
+The cash prizes shall be paid by bank transfer.
 The necessary details must be sent by mail to the event’s Organisation in the indicated term within the 1 month after the end of the event (otherwise you will lose the right to receive the obtained economic sum).